- 1 How to Clean Boat Seats

 Cleaning your boat seats or boat seat covers comes in layers.

-You can’t just buy any kind of cleaner.
+You can’t just buy any cleaner.
 You need to identify the type of marine vinyl you are currently using.
 Then shape the cleaning process around this single piece of information.

 This article will teach you how to clean boat seats the right way and make sure you don’t make any mistakes that could be catastrophic for your seats.